rubensayshi/TheClassicRace/README.md

 The only `TheClassicRace.` or `TheClassicRace:` access should be for `Config` and the `*Print` methods.

 For some decoupling we can use the `EventBus` to propagate events as well...

-## Libs Names
-To be able to load the libs in the tests we need to `require` them, which doesn't work when there's a `.` in in the filenames, so we had to rename all libs (both folder and files) from `-3.0` to `-3dot0` or omit the version all together.
-We do still use the `-3.0` suffix in the code to load them through `LibStub` so inside WoW everything still works the same.